ncredinburgh/JavaForSmallTeams/specifics/500_prefer_maps_and_filters_to_imperative_loops.md

   }
 ```

-Note that although the Java 7 version requires more lines of code (in the form of the ugly boilerplate for the anonymous inner class) the logic of the `selectValues` method is clearer.
-If the logic required in the Predicate or mapping Function is required in multiple places it is straightforward to move this to a common location.
+Note that, although the Java 7 version requires more lines of code (in the form of the ugly boilerplate for the anonymous inner class), the logic of the `selectValues` method is clearer.
+If the logic required in the Predicate or mapping Function is required in multiple places then it is straightforward to move this to a common location.
 This is harder to achieve with the imperative version.

 Also note that the method that creates the Predicate has been made static.
-It is a good idea to do this where possible when returning an anonymous class to prevent a long lived instance preventing the parent class from being garbage collected.
-Although the Predicate is only short lived in this instance applying static dogmatically in all cases avoids the overhead of thinking.
+It is a good idea to do this, where possible, when returning an anonymous class to prevent a long lived instance preventing the parent class from being garbage collected.
+Although the Predicate is only short-lived in this instance, applying static dogmatically in all cases avoids the overhead of thinking.